 Compare with the above two, convert is a way more different concept, which is meant to change the file formats into different types.
-Typically, convert an image will also change the size of it, but keeping the dimension the same.
+Typically, converting an image will also change its size, but keep the dimension the same.

 To choose a tool that best fits you, here are some criteria for you to evaluate:

-- The types of the file of what the tool supports
+- The types of the file that the tool supports

 Not all the compression tools support any type of file, so make sure the one you're going to use meets your needs.

 Some allow you to upload the images with URLs or directly from the cloud storage, which could save you some time and make this process more convenient.